Leveraging Small Group Instruction:

 Amanda has extensive experience coaching and collaborating with teachers and students so that their unique academic and instructional needs are met through extensions and support when appropriate.
 Through coaching and collaborating, she shares research-based strategies and aids in developing instructional plans based on best practice.
 She is an innovator in her district, providing professional development in multiple disciplines and at all grade levels.

-Small Group Instruction 101: Identifying the Need and Why Should I Do This?
+Small Group Instruction 101: Identifying the Need and the Why & Early Numeracy

-In this session, participants will understand the learning progressions and examine addition and subtraction strategies proven to help students develop fluency and move beyond the standard algorithm.
-We will also explore place value in order to understand the important role it plays in addition and subtraction strategies.
+In this session, participants will understand the learning progressions and examine strategies and models proven to help students develop fluency and move beyond the standard algorithm in order to develop students' conceptual understanding in order to develop mathematical fluency.
+We will also explore place value in order to understand the important role it plays in understanding addition and subtraction.